Applies to: Office 365

-This service description presents the Microsoft networking infrastructure components and features that support the delivery of services for the Dedicated plans of Microsoft Office 365 for enterprises services provided under dedicated subscription plans (“dedicated plans”).
+This service description presents the Microsoft networking infrastructure components and features that support the delivery of services for the Dedicated plans of Microsoft Office 365 for enterprises services.
 The information applies to the following services:

-The Customer Network describes your organization's on-premises enterprise network environment.
-The Customer Network contains the router and your firewall if you want to have these components installed between your IT environment and the Microsoft data center.
+The Customer Network represents your organization's on-premises enterprise network environment.
+The Customer Network elements include the router and network security enforcement point (NSEP) equipment.
+They are installed between your on-premises environment and the Microsoft data center.

-There is a Managed Network provided for each organization subcribed to Office 365 dedicated plans.
-It is a separate, dedicated security zone that contains the Microsoft hosted systems that provide your Office 365 services and store your email and data.
+There is a Managed Network provided for each organization with an Office 365 Dedicated plans subscription.
+The network is a separate, dedicated security zone that contains the Microsoft hosted systems that provide your Office 365 Dedicated services and store your email and data.
 This network also contains an Active Directory forest that includes a replication of your organization's Active Directory user, contact, and distribution group objects.

 The Managed Network includes two gateway networks (GNs): one associated with the Internet (GN/I) and the other with the Customer Network (GN/C).

-- GN/I: The GN/I is a load-balancing hardware component.
-Only the devices that are deployed on this segment will be virtual IP (VIP) addresses hosted on a hardware load balancer’s network interface.
-These devices are usually deployed in conjunction with servers on the Managed Network, and are protected using firewalls for external (Internet) traffic.
+GN/I: This is a load-balancing hardware component.
+The devices deployed here are represented by virtual IP (VIP) addresses hosted on a hardware load balancer’s network interface.
+These devices are usually deployed in conjunction with servers on the Managed Network and are protected using NSEP equipment for external (Internet) traffic.

-- GN/C: The GN/C is utilized to implement your enterprise-facing hardware load-balancing solutions that replicate the functionality implemented in the GN/I. GN/C traffic uses the private network connectivity between your on-premises environment and the Microsoft data center.
+GN/C: This is utilized to implement your enterprise-facing hardware load-balancing solutions that replicate the functionality implemented in the GN/I. GN/C traffic uses the private network connectivity between your on-premises environment and the Microsoft data center.

-The Management Network contains the infrastructure that is shared across multiple organizations subscribing to Office 365 Dedicated, like Office 365 Dedicated monitoring systems.
+The Management Network contains the infrastructure elements that are shared across multiple organizations subscribing to Office 365 Dedicated, like Office 365 Dedicated monitoring systems.
 It includes components such as the Microsoft backup and monitoring systems.
-It also includes an Active Directory forest that contains the user accounts that are needed for operating the services and servers for the Management Network and Managed Network security zones.
+It also includes an Active Directory forest that contains the user accounts that are required to operate the services and servers for the Management Network and Managed Network security zones.

-The following diagram shows the Microsoft network architecture and security zone components for Office 365 dedicated plans.
+The following diagram illustrates the Microsoft network architecture and security zone components for Office 365 Dedicated.

 Virtualization is used throughout the network architecture to maintain separation and abstraction on a per-customer basis.
-This is accomplished using virtual LANs (VLANs) at Layer 2 (Switching), Virtual Routing and Forwarding (VRF) at Layer 3 (Routing), and Layer 3 VPNs at the transport layer.
-The transport layer relies on the extensive use of multiprotocol label switching (MPLS) within the Microsoft backbone network.
+Implementation involves using virtual local area networks (VLANs) at Layer 2 (switching), virtual routing and forwarding (VRF) at Layer 3 (routing), and Layer-3 VPNs at the transport layer.
+The transport layer relies on the extensive use of Multiprotocol Label Switching (MPLS) within the Microsoft backbone network.

-Maintain the Customer Forest, which hosts the primary user accounts that are used for authentication and hosts contacts and distribution groups.
+Maintain the Customer Forest in Active Directory which hosts the primary user accounts used for authentication, contacts, and distribution groups.